 Want to stream in decent quality, but don’t have the budget for something like the Canon PowerShot?
 Then we recommend the Logitech C922 Pro.
 Despite its relatively low price, it's still one of the best webcams for streaming around.

 You can stream at 1080p Full HD at 30 fps, or up the frame speed to 60fps by dropping down to 720p.
-Autofocus and instant light correction helps boost picture quality, plus you also get a mounting clip, built-in flash, dual mics built in for stereo sound, and an 18.5cm tall tripod for your cash.
+Autofocus and instant light correction dose help in boosting picture quality, plus you also get a mounting clip, built-in flash, dual mics built in for stereo sound, and an 18.5cm tall tripod for your cash.

 The camera captures 1080p Full HD resolution at 30 frames per second, or you can opt for 60fps at 720p for super-smooth streaming.
 It comes with a foldable and adjustable stand, so you can either position it on your desk or clip it to your Mac.
 Plus it’s delightfully compact and portable, so we’d also consider this the best Mac webcam for travel too.